vincentmvdm/info344-labs/lab01-testing/README.md

 Links: [Source](https://elithrar.github.io/article/testing-http-handlers-go/ "Testing Your (HTTP) Handlers in Go "),

 ## Unit Testing Practice
 Now that you've been properly complimented, let's get to more practical matters.
-You recently started working for the FCC on a team that automatically detects swear words on television.
+You recently started working for the FCC on a team that works on a `swears` program in go.
+It automatically detects swear words in text files.

-TODO: rewrite this. `They brought you on because they know that you have experience writing unit tests Before you arrived this project had recently hit a snag, and the lead developer`
+This project recently hit a snag when their lead developer quit to go work for the CIA.
+The code is full of bugs, and he didn't write any unit tests!
+Your job is to write unit tests for the `swears.go` file to make sure that it is working properly, and handling edge cases!

 In `/swears`, is a simple program that reads in two text files: a `known_swears.txt` file that has every single swearword ever in it, _totally_, and a file passed as a command line argument, that is then scanned for any swear words.
 The program then reports the tally of each swear word that it finds in the text file.

-Ethan was tired when he wrote this code, so there are _definitely_ no bugs in it.
+The previous developer was tired when he wrote this code, so there are _definitely_ no bugs in it.

 Your job is to finish writing the unit tests for the four function stubs in `swears_test.go`.
 Try and think of weird edge cases as you write these tests!
 How are the files being read in?
 What swear words is it checking for, etc?